Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration

 - File an application for lawful permanent resident status using Form I-485 and related documents.

-A self-petitioner must first prove the abuse as well as a good moral character, the immigration status of the citizen/green card holder, the residence with the abusive family member, or the relationship to the abuser.
+A self-petitioner must first prove the abuse as well as a good moral character, the immigration status of the citizen/green card holder, and the relationship to the abuser.

 On petition approval, individuals will be classified into categories based on a preference system.
-The direct relatives of U.S. citizens, such as spouse, parents or an unmarried child of age under 21 years will be eligible to adjust status of immigration to permanent.
+The direct relatives of U.S. citizens, such as spouses, parents, or unmarried children under 21 years will be eligible to adjust status of immigration to permanent.
 However, those who are waiting for the availability of their immigrant visa will receive a work permit until they apply to become a permanent resident.
 This way, you won’t have to rely on your abusive lawful permanent resident spouse.

 How Long Does It Take For VAWA To Be Approved?